bzgoering/Checkers/README.md

   Any invalid moves will reset your turn.

 Future updates:
-  player vs computer with a basic algorithm:
+  player vs computer with a basic algorithm(takes piece if available, random plays otherwise).
-    takes piece if available.
-    random plays otherwise.
   Code clean-up with debug.